Difficulty: Easy-Moderate (distance).

 There are scenic bridges along the trail, Fox Brook Bridge, Little East River Bridge, and (in my opinion) the most scenic part of the trail; the East River Bridge.
 There’s also a picnic area on Noonan Lake and other benches and picnic tables at a few other points.

 A few stopping points that can be accessed with short diversions from the trail.
 A short access road leads off-trail to Meisner’s Beach where you can take a dip or get a fresh breath of cool ocean air.
-East River Provincial Park, a day-use picnic park, can be accessed by traveling 400m off-trail along Highway 3.
+East River Provincial Park, a day-use picnic park, can be accessed by travelling 400m off-trail along Highway 3.

 The 13km trail takes about an hour (one way) by bike, but I would allow at least 2 hours if you want to take your time and enjoy the scenic areas.